pytest-dev/pytest-bdd/README.rst

         article.publish()

-Many other BDD toolkits operate a global context and put the side effects there.
+Many other BDD toolkits operate on a global context and put the side effects there.
-This makes it very difficult to implement the steps, because the dependencies appear only as the side-effects in the run-time and not declared in the code.
+This makes it very difficult to implement the steps, because the dependencies appear only as the side-effects during run-time and not declared in the code.
-The publish article step has to trust that the article is already in the context, has to know the name of the attribute it is stored there, the type etc.
+The "publish article" step has to trust that the article is already in the context, has to know the name of the attribute it is stored there, the type etc.

 In pytest-bdd you just declare an argument of the step function that it depends on